 Sixty-five Black SUNY professors held an unprecedented meeting Monday to discuss their frustration over the way their universities responded to the racial tensions that have exploded across the country since George Floyd’s death on March 25.

-The meeting also focused on the lack of support African-American and Black studies professors feel SUNY has offered their departments and the lack of black and brown faculty hired and students at their universities.
+The meeting also focused on the lack of support African-American and Black studies professors feel SUNY has offered their departments and the lack of black and brown faculty hired and low numbers of minority students at their universities.

 Collectively, they penned a resolution asking for a meeting with top SUNY officials, including the interim Chancellor Kristina Johnson and the board of trustees by June 30 to discuss how SUNY and individual institutions can become more openly supportive of the Black Lives Matter movement and effectively address the racial tension that has brought thousands to the streets in cities across the nation, including Buffalo, where protesters have demonstrated for 20 consecutive days.